 DAY 26: CUENCA

-The UNESCO city in southern Ecuador lures visitors by the colonial architecture, clean and wide streets (on Ecuadorian standards), relaxing waterfront and the blue-domed cathedral.
+Cuenca, the UNESCO city in southern Ecuador lures visitors by the colonial architecture, clean and wide streets (on Ecuadorian standards), relaxing waterfront and the blue-domed cathedral.
 Although Cuenca is a big city, it doesn't feel this way with the indigenous markets and traditionally dressed citizens.

 Also, there is a great choice of accommodation and international restaurants - here in Cuenca we finally got rid of monotonous South American food and ate Indian and Italian cuisine instead.